 However, that cut may be minimal.
 The average price for courses on Udemy is $10.
 15% of $10 is just $1.5, which is an almost insignificant amount of money.

 To make more money on Udemy, you’ll have to drive a huge amount of web traffic.

 The payment threshold is $50.
 To make up to $50 at $1.5 per student, you’ll need at least 34 people to buy a course before you can cash out.
 To some, this is not a huge number of conversions, but for new affiliate marketers, it may be tough.

 It’s easy to join the Udemy affiliate program.
 There are no strict rules and regulations regarding memberships.
 You don’t need a website to join the affiliate program.

 What you do need, though, is an account on VigLink, Rakuten, Linkshare, Flex Offers, or Awin.
-But all the above platforms require you have a website in order to create an account.
+But all the above platforms require you to have a website to create an account.